chrishudetz/SpotiTerm/README.md

   4. Get the user's top artists (Short and Long term).
   5. Show user's playlists, total tracks for each playlist, artist and track name.
   6. Add -- Delete track(s) from a given playlist.
 Both public and private playlists supported.
+  7. Player Controls -- **Requires a premium Spotify account.**

 ### Future Features -- Changes in mind
-  1. Player Controls: Play, Pause, Seek, shuffle, repeat, current playback info etc.
-  2. Track audio analysis.
+  1. Track audio analysis.
-  3. and More!

 ## Dependencies
 SpotiTerm is written in Python 3 so it is **REQUIRED**.